-(25) Frequent--More than two times in a 30-day period.
+(27) Frequent--More than two times in a 30-day period.
 Note: For the definition of "regularly or frequently present at an operation" as it applies to background checks, see §745.601 of this title (relating to What words must I know to understand this subchapter?).

-(26) Garbage--Waste food or items that when deteriorating cause offensive odors and attract rodents, insects, and other pests.
-(27)
+(28) Garbage--Waste food or items that when deteriorating cause offensive odors and attract rodents, insects, and other pests.

+(29) Grounds--Includes any parcel of land where the child-care center is located and any building, other structure, body of water, play equipment, street, sidewalk, walkway, driveway, parking garage, or parking lot on the parcel.
+Also referred to as “premises” in this chapter.

-(27) Group activities--Activities that allow children to interact with other children in large or small groups.
+(30) Group activities--Activities that allow children to interact with other children in large or small groups.
 Group activities include storytelling, finger plays, show and tell, organized games, and singing.

+(31) Hazardous materials--Any substance or chemical that is a health hazard or physical hazard, as determined by the Environmental Protection Agency.
+Also referred to as “toxic materials” and “toxic chemicals” in this chapter.

-(28) Health-care professional--A licensed physician, a licensed advanced practice registered nurse (APRN), a licensed vocational nurse (LVN), a licensed registered nurse (RN), or other licensed medical personnel providing health care to the child within the scope of the license.
+(32) Health-care professional--A licensed physician, a licensed advanced practice registered nurse (APRN), a licensed vocational nurse (LVN), a licensed registered nurse (RN), or other licensed medical personnel providing health care to the child within the scope of the license.
 This does not include physicians, nurses, or other medical personnel who are not licensed in the United States or in the country in which the person practices.

-(29) Health check--A visual or physical assessment of a child to identify potential concerns about a child's health, including signs or symptoms of illness and injury, in response to changes in the child's behavior since the last date of attendance.
+(33) Health check--A visual or physical assessment of a child to identify potential concerns about a child's health, including signs or symptoms of illness and injury, in response to changes in the child's behavior since the last date of attendance.